zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/model-in-image.md

 service/sample-domain1-cluster-1-external-lb created
 ```

-Get the addresses of the Administration Server and Managed Servers (please wait for the external IP addresses to be assigned):
+Get the external IP addresses of the administration server and cluster load balancers (please wait for the external IP addresses to be assigned):

 ```bash
 $ kubectl get svc -n sample-domain1-ns --watch